 You may have heard leads talked about like the food at a particularly unreliable diner, a.k.a. ‘cold’, ‘warm’ and ‘hot’ leads.
 Some dating advice: don’t ever call anyone a ‘warm lead’ to their face.
 It won’t end well.

-• Warm lead: A lead that had interacted with your site a few times.
+- Warm lead: A lead that has interacted with your site a few times.
 They’ve downloaded some offers, they’ve read a blog post or two.
 They seem keen.

 2. Define a ‘marketing qualified lead (MQL)’

-Typically, an MQL is a lead that has undergone some sort of further qualification process.
-This is defined by your business model, and is enforced by your marketing team.
+Typically, an MQL is a lead that has undergone some form of qualification.
+This is defined by your business model and is enforced by your marketing team.
 It’s up to you to set the criteria.

 3. Define a ‘sales qualified lead (SQL)’

-An SQL is a lead that has been qualified to the point that your marketing team has checked them and flagged that it’s time for a sales person to step in.
-You know they’re a good fit for your offering and they seem interested in what you have to say.
+An SQL is a lead that has been qualified to the point that your marketing team has checked them and flagged that it’s time for a salesperson to step in.
+You know they’re a good fit for you and they seem interested in what you have to say.

 4. Bonus: know how to deal with a hand-raiser